Retirement Topics - 401(k) and Profit-Sharing Plan Contribution Limits

 - A limit on employee elective deferrals; and

-- An overall limit on contributions to a participant’s plan account (employer contributions, employee elective deferrals, and any forfeiture allocations).
+- An overall limit on contributions to a participant’s plan account (including the total of all employer contributions, employee elective deferrals, and any forfeiture allocations).

 - The $17,500 amount may be increased in future years for cost-of-living adjustments